mzazon/awesome-cloud-projects/aws/live-event-broadcasting/live-event-broadcasting.md

     echo "✅ Configured additional security and monitoring"
     ```

+    Advanced monitoring and security configurations are now active, providing comprehensive visibility into your broadcasting pipeline's performance and health.
+These settings enable detailed analysis of streaming metrics, cost optimization opportunities, and proactive maintenance scheduling for your live events.

 12. **Test Redundancy and Failover**:

+    Validating failover capabilities ensures your broadcasting infrastructure can handle real-world failure scenarios without service interruption.
+The monitoring script provides continuous health checks and status reporting, enabling you to verify automatic failover behavior and response times.
+This testing approach follows broadcast industry standards for operational readiness validation.

     ```bash
     # Create test script for monitoring flow health